deepjyoti30/WinTerm/README.md

 ## Working Functions

-Below is the list of all functions working properly.

-1. ls
+1. ls : Working
-2. man
+2. man : Working
-3. cd
+3. cd : Working
-4. touch
+4. touch : Working
-5. cat(Partially working)
+5. cat : Some Options not working yet
-6. rm
+6. rm : Working
-7. mkdir
+7. mkdir : Working
-8. clear
+8. clear : Working
-9. mv
+9. mv : Working
-10. locate
+10. locate : Working (No options should be used)
-11. grep(Partially Working)
+11. grep : -r, -i and searching as regular expression not working

 ## License